-The study was carried out by researchers from a range of US Universities and Medical institutions and was funded by the US National Institutes of Health and Novo Nordisk Foundation Center for Basic Metabolic Research, University of Copenhagen, Denmark.
+The study was carried out by researchers from Yale University and was funded by United States National Institutes of Health and Novo Nordisk Foundation Center for Basic Metabolic Research, University of Copenhagen, Denmark.

-The study was published in the peer-reviewed medical journal, Nature Medicine.
+The study was published in the peer-reviewed journal Science Express.

 What kind of research was this?

 This was an animal study investigating potential new uses for the banned chemical DNP for non-alcoholic fatty liver disease, which in turn, is a major risk factor for type 2 diabetes.
 Alternatively, both conditions can develop in tandem.